 They can be good, but it doesn’t mean they’ll be fast.
 In other words, if you need to save some cash and you don’t need to read or write at 300MB/s, then some of the slower cards or even CFast 1.0 cards might be fine for you.
 Just be sure to check compatibility with what you’re using.

 Should I Buy One Big CFast Card Or Several Smaller Cards?

-This is a really popular question and there is a correct answer – sort of.
+This is a really popular question and there is a correct answer – it depends.
 The philosophy is that it’s better to buy a few smaller cards than one big card.

-That is of course, if the smaller card is going to meet your needs.
-The idea behind this is that if you have your media from a shoot spanned across several cards and one of those cards starts going bad or having issues, it will only corrupt the data contained to that one card.
+That is of course if the smaller card is going to meet your needs.
+The idea behind this is that if you have your media from a shoot spanned across several cards and one of those cards starts going bad or having issues, it will only corrupt the data contained in that one card.
 It will also be easier and cheaper to replace it later.

-And this happens with even the best cards and unfortunately I do get those emails from people that have had cards get corrupt and they have to send the card to data recovery specialists.
+This happens with even the best cards and unfortunately, I do get those emails from people who have had cards get corrupted and they have to send the card to data recovery specialists.
 I have also had issues with cards and it’s not fun.

 Finding The Best CFast Memory Cards For Your Camera

 Since testing CFast memory cards is very difficult in cameras that don’t shoot insanely fast burst rates like the Canon 1DX II, I’ve put together a benchmark of how the CFast memory cards perform in a PC.

 You can use this list or see how they perform in the Canon 1DX II to get a sense of which Cfast cards are the best for your camera.

 List of cameras that support CFast memory cards